The Asset Review (AR) round

 Divisees cannot see other participants' interests, UNLESS they are also the administrator.
 Because of this, the administrator must be a trusted and fair participant in the process.

-A report for an Asset Review round
+An Asset Review round report